 Note that all transition kernels that satisfy detailed balance have an invariant distribution.
 (If the chain is ergodic, this is a limiting distribution.)
 But not all kernels that have an invariant distribution satisfy detailed balance.
 So, detailed balance is a sufficient condition for a transition kernel having an invariant distribution.
-4.4.3 Choosing the transition kernel There is an art to choosing the transition kernel.
-The original Metropolis algorithm (1953), took $K(\theta{i+1} | \theta_i) = 1$.
+6.4.3 Choosing the transition kernel There is an art to choosing the transition kernel.
+The original Metropolis algorithm (1953), took $K(\theta{i+1} \mid \theta_i) = 1$ .
 As a rule of thumb, you want to choose a proposal distribution such that you get an acceptance rate of about 0.4.
 If you accept every step, the walker just wanders around and it takes a while to get to the limiting distribution.
 If you reject too many steps, the walkers never move, and it again takes a long time to get to the limiting distribution.
 There are tricks to "tune" the walkers to achieve the target acceptance rate.
-Gibbs sampling, which is popular, though we will not go into the details, is a special case of a Metropolis-Hastings sampler, as is the No U-turn sampler (NUTS), which is an example of a Hamiltonian Monte Carlo sampler.
-These both result in significant performance improvements for important subclasses of problems.
-The sampler employed by emcee, the affine invariant ensemble sampler (Goodman and Weare, J. Comp.
-Sci., 5, 65-80, 2000), utilizes many walkers walking at the same time, sharing information between them.
-It is technically not a Metropolis-Hastings sampler, but many of the ideas presented in this lecture there apply for ensuring that the sampler is indeed sampling the appropriate posterior distribution.
-Finally, importantly, the No U-Turn sampler and the affine invariant sample can only handle continuous variables; they cannot sample discrete variables.
-Depending on your problem, this could be a serious limitation.
-In this class, we will use PyMC3, which uses NUTS.
-We will not delve into the algorithmic details, but it helps to have a feel for how the algorithm works.
-To educate yourself more' recommend Michael Betencourt's conceptual introduction to Hamiltonian Monte Carlo and this lecture by him on that topic.
+Gibbs sampling, which is popular, though we will not go into the details, is a special case of a Metropolis-Hastings sampler.
+Stan uses a highly optimized Hamiltonian Monte Carlo (HMC) sampler which gives significant performance improvements for important subclasses of problems.
+(I cannot overemphasize how much of a performance improvement Stan's sampler offers; it allows sampling of posteriors that are impossible with a more naive implementation of Metropolis-Hastings.)
+Importantly, the HMC sampler can only handle continuous variables; it cannot sample discrete variables.
+Depending on your problem, this could be a limitation, but in most applications we are interested in estimating continuous parameters.
+To educate yourself more about Stan's sampler, I recommend Michael Betencourt's conceptual introduction to Hamiltonian Monte Carlo and this lecture by him on that topic.